 Added December 14, 2023

-Flu season starts in the fall, and most of the time, flu activity peaks between December and February.
-The CDC recommends that people get vaccinated early in the season, ideally by October 31, but it’s never too late to get critical protection from the flu if you’re not yet vaccinated.
+Flu season starts in the fall, and flu activity typically peaks between December and February.
+The CDC recommends that people get vaccinated by October 31.
+However, if you get the vaccine after that date, you will still get critical protection from the flu.

 Yes.
 Getting the flu vaccine reduces your chance of getting sick but it is still possible to catch the flu even if you’re vaccinated.
 If you’re vaccinated and still get the flu, you have a lower chance of getting seriously ill or needing hospitalization.